bykowskiolaf/academa.backend/README.md

 # Academa - Online Learning Management Systems

 ### Overview
-Academa is a Spring Boot-based application for managing courses, students, and instructors in an educational setting.
+Academa is a project i started for a java course at CVUT.
+Spring Boot-based application for managing courses, students, and instructors in an educational setting.
 It uses PostgreSQL and Docker Compose for deployment.

 ### Tech Stack
 - **Backend**: Spring Boot